martinleggewie/visual-tips-for-creating-schematic-diagrams/README.md

 ![normal vs. sketch mode](diagrams/general-guideline_no-sketch-mode.png)

-While I have to admit that the sketch style looks appealing, it adds visual clutter which is not neccessary, and therefore I would strongly vote for the normal style.
+While I have to admit that the sketch style looks appealing, it adds visual clutter which is not necessary, and therefore I strongly vote for using the normal style.

 ### Guideline 2: Add a legend to the diagram

 Always add a legend to your diagram.
 A legend explains the meaning of all visual elements and attributes used in the diagram.
-Without this legend, the audience has no other choice than to interprete the meaning of the elements of your visual language.
+Without this legend, the audience has no other choice than to interpret the meaning of the elements of your visual language.
-And if the audience needs to interprete, then this will surely cause misunderstandings.
+And if the audience needs to interpret, then this will cause misunderstandings.

 Even if you use a well-defined visual language like UML for your diagrams, add a legend to your diagram.
-Maybe you know all the elements of - for example - UML deployment diagram style (see https://en.wikipedia.org/wiki/Deployment_diagram), but you cannot assume that the audience knows this as well.
+Maybe you know all the elements of - for example - UML deployment diagram style (see <https://en.wikipedia.org/wiki/Deployment_diagram>), but you cannot assume that the audience knows this as well.
 Adding a legend becomes even more important if you use your own visual language (like I do all the time).
 If you don't define this language, the audience cannot know what a box with rounded corners means and how it is different from the boxes with sharp corners, or what is the difference between yellow and green fill style.